History of IPhone in Timeline

 In 2019, Apple investigated reports that some Foxconn managers had used rejected parts to build iPhones, raising concerns about quality control.

-On April 17, 2020, the second-generation iPhone SE was introduced.
-It incorporated hardware from the iPhone 11.
+On April 17, 2020, the second-generation iPhone SE was introduced as a low-cost device with newer hardware from the iPhone 11 in the frame of the older iPhone 8.

 Apple iPhone SE 2nd Generation, US Version, 64GB, Black - Unlocked (Renewed)